The science of attachment parenting

 websites, and organizations that offer support to parents committed to

-AP is often associated with a set of practices, including
+Attachment parenting, also known as "AP," is associated with a number of practices, including

-• Being sensitive and responsive to your child’s emotions (e.g., by helping your child cope with her
+Being sensitive and responsive to a child’s emotions (e.g., by helping her cope with

 However, proponents of AP--like William and Martha Sears, who coined the